lenovo67/Upgrad_Assignment_Week_3/README.md

 3. LabRequestController
 4. ConsultaionService

-After this Module is Completed we are not able to see below Changes.
+After this Module is Completed we are now able to see below Changes.
 1. Tester is able to see New Raised Tickets
 2. Assign Tickets to him/herself
 3. Update LabResult and His observation